From DIPG to all pediatric cancers — we fund research, support families, and advocate until every child has a fighting chance.

 "The cost of cancer isn't just medical.
 It's the hotel room, the missed rent, the choice between your child's treatment and your family's survival.
 We fund the research.
 But families need us to fund their lives too."

 Childhood cancer is the leading cause of disease-related death in children in the United States.
-Yet only about 8% of federal cancer research dollars are directed toward pediatric cancers.
+Yet under 10% of federal cancer research dollars are directed toward pediatric cancers.
 DIPG receives less than 9% of pediatric cancer research funding.
 These are not policy failures.
-These are choices — and choices can be changed.
+These are choices, and choices can be changed.

 Since 2022, the Neev Kolte Foundation has worked to advance state-level policy that gives childhood cancer the visibility, resources, and infrastructure it has long been denied.
 Our advocacy is grounded in a simple belief: every child deserves a state government that sees them, funds their care, and fights for their cure.